bemanproject/task/docs/P3796-task-issues.md

 This concern is the only one I was aware of for a few weeks prior to the Sofia meeting.
 I believe the necessary functionality can be implemented although it is possibly harder to do than with more direct support.
-The concern raised is that xisting code accesses thread local storage (TLS) to store context information.
+The concern raised is that existing code accesses thread local storage (TLS) to store context information.
 When a `co_await` actually suspends it is possible that a different task running on the same thread replaces used TLS data or the task gets